Should code be Server Side?

 settings.

-- Nominated SSR
+4. Nominated SSR

-This will be familiar to NextJS developers, and similar stacks, where selected portions of your web site can be compiled server side and the rest will act as an SPA or similar client application.
+This will be familiar to NextJS developers, and similar stacks, where selected portions of your website can be compiled server-side, and the rest will act as an SPA or similar client application.